cwbieganek/cwbieganek/README.md

 # About Me

 Hi there!
 My name is Chris Bieganek.
 I am a GIS Designer located in Minnetonka, MN.
 I specialize in creating GIS web applications and geoprocessing scripts.
-I primarily use Web Application Builder and Dashboards to create GIS web to create web application using out of the box widgets.
+I primarily use Web Application Builder and Dashboards to create GIS web to create web applications using out of the box widgets.

 I am currently working on expanding my portfolio of custom GIS web applications using the ArcGIS API for JavaScript and OpenLayers.
 I also recently got hooked on the Rust programming language, and I look forward to exploring that more once I have several custom GIS web applications under my belt.